 Mason and Sayner (2019) describe several ways silence manifests in museum spaces.
 Silence of a museum can reflect a broader societal silence about some issue.
 A museum staff member can decide that a conversation or set of ideas does not belong to them or is not their responsibility to address.
 Silence can be by design, though not necessarily from a place of respect.
 In addition to the stereotypical representations on display at these sites, there are also many silences in these depictions of confinement we examine.
 Lower Fort Garry portrays RCMP and settlers as saviours, ignoring the ongoing colonial violence and lack of care afforded to Indigenous people including through disproportionate tuberculosis rates and police brutality.
 Tranquille Sanitorium construes the site as a haunted and frightening location, claiming both to tell true history, while also maintaining as its goal to frighten and attract as much attention as possible for future development.
 Pennhurst Asylum removed the history information displays from one of the buildings, and hires “patients” and “medical staff” to act as zombies and monsters.
 The Centreville “Haunted Trap House” parades scenes of criminalization and uses a criminalized person as part of its event offerings, yet is silent on the role of criminalization in the overdose epidemic, the mass incarceration of Black and racialized people, and its location in a former segregated school.

 Across the cases, and the two countries of Canada and the United States, there are not many differences in how illness, ability, colonialism, and confinement are portrayed in penal imaginaries.
-There is a lack of empathy to suffering, and the deservingness of those confined to respectful action and memory.
+There is a lack of empathy to the suffering and the deservingness of those confined to respectful action and memory.
 Such messaging extends to opinions of deservingness of criminalized people present today, including those currently confined, now deinstitutionalized, or who would have been institutionalized if they lived in another time.
 In these sites, the mainstream instinct is to portray “others” as monstrous, unintelligible, and to be avoided, rather than deserving of care, listened to, and embraced as valued community members.
 The default is to view “others” as deserving of scorn and punishment, especially those living along the intersections of institutionalization, racism, classism, ableism, sexism, and more.

 In terms of differences, there appears to be a trend of “franchise-style” fright night venues in the USA, which are not as apparent in Canada.
 The Pennhurst Asylum marketing employs imagery (extreme dramatizations, click-bait, gore), which is also found in other commercialised fright night ventures.
 The commercialization of these penal imaginaries suggests a willingness to profit from denigration and suffering of others.
 Another difference is there are more sheriff-run events in the United States (e.g., Polk County, Bernalillo County).
 Police are also involved at the Maryland “Trap House”.
 While police do not actively operate events in Canada, they are occasionally participants, including the RCMP evoked at Lower Fort Garry, Manitoba.
 Police involvement is relevant, as police provide a sense of authenticity and legitimacy.